 - Their impairment: some impairments can cause involuntary movement or make it hard to control behaviours.

-- The environment: some people can find certain environments distressing, for example where it is loud or there are people they don’t know.
+- The environment: some people can find certain environments distressing, for example where it's loud or there are people they don’t know.

-- How they have learnt about interacting with others: if someone has learnt structured ways of communicating, they can act differently if those methods aren’t followed.
+- How they've learnt about interacting with others: if someone has learnt structured ways of communicating, they can act differently if those methods aren’t followed.